A little bit about me

 I am a mathematical biologist.
 I love developing novel mathematical tools motivated by biological problems, and I love using mathematics to interrogate the logical consequences of biological theories for more informative study design.

-My main interests are in community ecology, community assembly, evolution/co-evolution, and stochastic processes.
+My main interests are in epidemiology, community ecology, community assembly, evolution/co-evolution, and stochastic processes.
 I'm also interested in human systems, such as financial markets and human memetic communities (the ideas floating around in our heads) as evolving systems with data complementary to what we can collect in biology.

 My side interests are outdoor sports, philosophy, trading strategy development and portfolio management, and sipping whiskey by a fireplace.

 Phylofactorization - How can we simplify microbiome data using phylogenies?
 My research on phylogenetic factorization developed a new way to simplify biological big-data by constructing variables corresponding to edges in the tree of life.
 Above, we've characterized microbes in the American Gut project with a phylogenetic analog of principal components analysis, yielding phylogenetic components of variance in the gut microbiome.

 Mapping our inferences onto the tree of life enables further studies of microbial physiology and genome biology to understand why microbes in different parts of the evolutionary tree have different habitat preferences.

 Pathogen Spillover and Epidemic Forecasts - All pathogens come from somewhere.
 Bats, for example, harbor a range of viruses capable of wreaking havoc in human populations, from Henipaviruses to Coronaviruses.